Diffeomorphisms preserving Morse-Bott functions: Local triviality of restriction maps to singluar leaves

 Now we can prove Theorem~\ref{th:loc_triv_fibr}.
-Let $\conn$ be any Ehresmann connection on $\Eman$ such that $T\CCman\subset \HE$.
+Let $\conn$ be any Ehresmann connection on $\Eman$ such that $T\CCman\subset \HBundle{\conn}$.
 The latter inclusion holds for instance for any linear connection.
-Then by Lemma~\ref{lm:sect_at_id} the map~\eqref{equ:restr_A_DfM} admits a local section on some neighborhood of $\id_{\CCman}$, whence by Lemma~\ref{lm:sect_hom} the map $\rho$ is a locally trivial fibration. \end{proof}
+Then by Lemma~\ref{lm:sect_at_id} the map $\rho$ defined by~\eqref{equ:restr_A_DfM} admits a local section on some neighborhood of $\id_{\CCman}$, whence by Lemma~\ref{lm:sect_hom} $\rho$ is a locally trivial fibration. \end{proof}